-The deadline for renewing your tax credits is July 31st.
-Don't miss the deadline.
+The deadline for renewing your tax credits has been extended to August 6th Don't miss the deadline.

 If you need to renew your tax credit claim, make sure you contact the tax credit helpline in time